jin-qin/cs655-image-recognition/README.md

 * We can learn how to deploy a deep learning model.
 * We can get familiar with **TypeScript** by using it to build all the JavaScript applications.

+## **Main Features**
+* Fully scalable system, you can add or remove any number of worker nodes at any time, the system will keep stable.
+* Restful APIs.
+* SPA impelmentation for the web interface.
+* Fast prediction, benifit of using MobileNet.
+* Automatically reschedule a job if its worker is down.

 ## **Design & Setup**
 * Setup diagram
   ![](./docs/Deployment%20Diagram.png)